lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Each LPWAN technology-specific document, for each Rule ID value, MUST define

-- the tile size (no alignement to the L2 Word is mandated)
+- the tile size (a tile does not need to be multiple of an L2 Word, but it MUST be at least the size of an L2 Word)
 - the value of M (size of the W field),
 - the value of N (size of the FCN field),
 - the value of MAX_WIND_FCN, which MUST be strictly less than (2^N)-1